aanis434/laravel-eshop/README.md

     Dynamic Menu Management
     Dynamic Category Management

-#### ABOUT
+#### About

 It is an eCommerce based software developed with Laravel and jQuery.
-I share it for showing example of my some coding snippets.
+I share it for example of my some coding snippets.
 That's why I intentionally ignore some of the files like seed, migrations and StockTrait feature and others.